ammein/custom-code-editor/README.md

 stylesheets : {
     files : [
         {
-            name : 'parentFolder/*', // This will get all files inside the parent folder when : 'user'
+            name : 'style.min', // This will get style.min.css
+            when : 'user'
         },
         {